 Note: We opted to take Lyft to get around, but did you know that the Knox Ale Trail also has a brew bus?
 From Thursday through Sunday, you can buy a day tour and experience a handful of breweries on the trail without having to worry about transportation.

 That evening after dinner at Balter, The Maggie Valley Band was playing at Barley’s Taproom, one of my old college hangs, and our last full day wound up being the perfect fusion of Old and New Knoxville for me.

-On our final morning in Knoxville, we had several options for breakfast—Makers donuts and Status Dough being two worthy contenders (and spots you absolutely must try if you have a sweet tooth), in addition to my regular, tried-and-true haunt, Tomato Head—but I can never resist the crepes at French Market, which has relocated from Gay Street to the other side of the square and, ultimately, won out in a battle of the breakfast foods.
+On our final morning in Knoxville, we had several options for breakfast—Status Dough donuts always being a good idea, in addition to my regular, tried-and-true haunt, Tomato Head—but I can never resist the crepes at French Market, which, ultimately, won out in a battle of the breakfast foods.
 I still don’t regret that decision one bit!

 On the way out of town, I couldn’t help but get one last peek at the Sunsphere before we bid it adieu until football season; there were kids, young and old, shrieking and darting in and out of the fountains.
 It was so hot that morning, I was very tempted to join them.